Purpose of the document

 E-commerce sites can be the targets of carding operations.
 Carding is used by fraudsters to check the validity of card numbers that were stolen or generated fraudulently by creating mass fake transactions.
-WL Sips ’s anti-carding system can detect carding attacks, alert you, and combat these attacks (additional fraud checks, blocking of a card before the capture, etc.).
+Worldline Sips’s anti-carding system can detect carding attacks, can alert you, and can combat these attacks (additional fraud checks, blocking of a card before the capture phase, etc.).

-Transaction management consists in creating or modifying a transaction carried out using WL Sips .
+Transaction management consists in creating or modifying a transaction carried out using Worldline Sips.
 The transaction management tools enable you to perform operations on transactions up to 18 months after their creation (period during which the transactions are stored in the database).
-WL Sips provides three management interfaces: Sips Office Extranet , Sips Office and Sips Office Batch .
+Worldline Sips provides three management interfaces: Sips Office Extranet, Sips Office and Sips Office Batch.

 The available features enable you to optimise your management and improve the service provided to customers (e.g. debit upon shipment of the goods).

 - the total or partial cancellation of transactions before they are captured

 - the total or partial validation of transactions so they are captured

 - the total or partial refund of transactions that have already been captured